 2022 Lyle Kingsbury, UCLA

-Correlated Neural Activity and Encoding of Behavior across Brains of Socially Interacting Animals.
+Correlated Neural Activity and Encoding of Behavior across Brains of Socially Interacting Animals

-2021 Ekaterina Friebel, UZH
+2021 Ekaterina Friebel, University of Zurich

 Single-Cell Mapping of Human Brain Cancer Reveals Tumor-Specifiv Instruction of Tissue-Invading Leukocytes